After you apply

 Your Grant Agreement will specify:

-In some cases, GBK may purchase items or services on your behalf.
+In some cases, we may purchase items or services on your behalf.
 This might include travel, equipment, or program materials.

-Your Grant Agreement will identify any items GBK will purchase directly.
+Your Grant Agreement will identify any items that will be purchased directly.

 3. Reimbursement of Costs

-For some activities, GBK may reimburse you after you have paid for goods or services.
+For some activities, we may reimburse you after you have paid for goods or services.

 Your Grant Agreement will outline: